This post is also available in: Italiano (Italian)

 All the new stations can be found on Line 1 and Line 6 of the Naples Metro and they include more than 180 works of art.
 The artists who created all of Naples subway art on display are international well established names, but also young local (and yet not famous) architects.
 The eclectic mix also helped to offer different styles for every metro station.
 We’ll check them out one by one with this virtual tour.

 According to Naples Municipality, we should expect more Art Stations in the years to come.
 And we definitely can’t wait to see what they come up with!
+Hopefully tourists won’t be too scared from the fake news to visit Naples!

 To visit the Art Stations you will just need a TIC, a ticket that you can use for the public transport in Naples.
 You can buy it at the vending machines in the stations, but also at any of the authorized newsstands in Naples.
 The single ride will cost you 1.10€.
 To save money for your trip, I suggest you buy a 90 minute ticket (1.60€) or a daily ticket (3.50€) according to how much you will use the public transport in Naples.
 If you are planning to follow my itinerary for the best things to see in Naples or if you are spending a romantic couple of days in Naples, there’s a way to save on public transport.
 In fact more than 4 days in the city mean that you will save more buying a weekly ticket (12€).
+Please be aware of the fact that if you are planning to visit Mount Vesuvius, this ticket won’t cover the route to the national park.

 Here you can find the interactive map to the Naples Metro, and here you can download a pdf with the map that you can download on your phone (very useful if you won’t travel with an Italian SIM card!).